 Within 10 working days after receiving the SHRC's decision, in the case of appeals involving a state facility, the commissioner will submit an outline of actions to be taken in response to the SHRC's recommendations.
 In the case of appeals involving CSBs and private providers, the director will outline in writing the action or actions that will be taken in response to the recommendations of the SHRC.
 They must also explain any reasons for not carrying out any of the recommended actions.
 Copies of their responses will be forwarded to the SHRC, the LHRC, the director, the human rights advocate, and the individual.

 If the SHRC objects in writing to the commissioner's or directors proposed actions, their actions will be postponed.
+The commissioner or director will meet with the SHRC at its next regularly scheduled meeting to arrange a resolution.

 Final determination regarding the action plan must be as follows: